 If the node’s last synchronization to the hub was less than SIn ago at the nominal start of its next future poll or post, the node shall commence its reception of the poll or post up to GTn – GT0 earlier than the nominal start of the poll or post to account for pertinent clock drifts.

 If the node’s last synchronization to the hub was less than SIn ago at the nominal start of its next scheduled downlink or bilink allocation interval, the node shall commence its reception in the interval up to GTn – GT0 earlier than the nominal start of the interval to account for pertinent clock drifts.
-The node may commence its reception up to GTn – GT0 earlier or later than the start of the interval in order to reduce its listening time for energy conservation, if the request and assignment of the interval accordingly accounted for a relative clock drift up to GTn – GT0.
+The node may commence its reception up to GTn – GT0 later than the start of the interval based on its estimate of the relative clock drift with respect to the hub since its last synchronization with the hub.

 If the node’s last synchronization to the hub was SIn + SIa ago at the nominal end of its next scheduled uplink allocation interval, the node shall commence its transmission in the interval GTa later than that nominal start time, and shall end its transmission in the interval early enough such that the last transmission in the interval completes at least GTn + GTa prior to the nominal end of the interval.